Juhyung8371/AI-ML-CV-Projects/Artificial Intelligence/Reinforcement Learning/Smart Snake PPO/README.md

 # Objective

 This project aims to explore deep-reinforcement learning and apply the knowledge to create my own self-learning AI agent.
-I chose the [Snake](https://en.wikipedia.org/wiki/Snake_(video_game_genre)) game because it is "Easy to Learn, Difficult to Master" (a.k.a [Bushnell's Law](https://en.wikipedia.org/wiki/Bushnell%27s_Law)).
+I chose the [Snake](https://en.wikipedia.org/wiki/Snake_(video_game_genre)) game because it is ["Easy to Learn, Difficult to Master"](https://en.wikipedia.org/wiki/Bushnell%27s_Law).
 I was curious if it's true for AIs as well.

 # Methodology

 ## Model Selection

 <img src="readme_image/rl_algorithms.png" width="600">

 [Image source](https://spinningup.openai.com/en/latest/spinningup/rl_intro2.html)

 There are a variety of reinforcement learning (RL) algorithms.
 Above diagram shows some examples of RL taxonomy.